What if? Emulative Simulation with World Models for Situated Reasoning: Introduction

 \section{Introduction}

-Situated reasoning~\cite{Clancey1997SituatedCognition} is a fundamental capability of the cognitive system in both embodied agents, \textit{e.g.}, robots~\cite{embodied-reasoner, hao2024embosr, wang2025affordbot}, and co-bodied agents, \textit{e.g.}, wearable navigation assistants for people with visual impairments~\cite{liu2024objectfinder}.
+Situated reasoning~\cite{Clancey1997SituatedCognition}, where inferences draw on the local context, the perceptual surroundings, and the grounding established through interaction~\cite{krishnaswamy-pustejovsky-2022-grounding}, is a fundamental capability of the cognitive system in both embodied agents, \textit{e.g.}, robots~\cite{embodied-reasoner, hao2024embosr, wang2025affordbot}, and body-worn assistive agents, \textit{e.g.}, wearable navigation assistants for people with visual impairments~\cite{liu2024objectfinder, liu2026not}.
 However, existing situated reasoning approaches typically rely on either pre-explored scenarios~\cite{ma2022sqa3d, linghu2024multimodal_situated_3d, zhang2024spartun3d} or refinement during active exploration~\cite{yang20253d, yan2025dynamic, huang2025bye}, both of which inherently depend on physical exploration and are constrained by various real-world limitations, as illustrated in Fig.~\ref{fig:constraints}.
 Due to mechanical design differences, robots are subject to distinct physical constraints.
 For example, warehouse robots can only operate within flat-grid warehouse zones, must continually adapt to new obstacles~\cite{inViaRobotics2016Overcoming}, and are unable to navigate stairs~\cite{seo2023stair} or uneven terrain~\cite{Analysis2005StairsClimbing}.
 In contrast, although more flexible in their body movement, visually impaired individuals could face psychological constraints.
 They may hesitate to explore further when they feel unsafe~\cite{Mullins2019CBTBlind, Xu2025TravelAids}, \textit{e.g.}, when encountering obstacles that block their path~\cite{vanMunster2021Barriers}.
 Moreover, the explore-then-understand paradigm fails in dynamic environments~\cite{liusituat3dchange}, where continuous changes demand ongoing memory updates.
 In such cases, imagination can bridge the gap by enabling agents to understand their potential situations based on their current egocentric view without additional physical movement.
 World models can serve as the imagination engine~\cite{ha2018worldmodels, lecun2022path,zhou2024robodreamer} for answering these situated \textit{``what-if''} questions.

 Mental imagination is divided into two layers~\cite{moulton2011imagining}: instrumental simulation and emulative simulation, as illustrated in Fig.~\ref{fig:simulation}.
 Instrumental simulation is task-oriented to facilitate decision making and has been widely explored with world models, \textit{e.g.} in imagination-based navigation~\cite{koh2021pathdreamer, bar2025navigation_world_models, Nie2025WMNav, wang2023dreamwalker} and action reasoning~\cite{cen2025worldvla, zhen2024_3d_vla}.
 In contrast, \textbf{emulative simulation} is experience-oriented and serves as the core for answering \textit{``what-if''} questions by placing oneself in the mental shoes to explore the scene and reason along the path, yet it remains underexplored.
 MindJourney~\cite{yang2025mindjourney} couples a world model with an MLLM for step-wise visual imagination to answer questions about view changes.
 GenEx~\cite{lu2025generative} introduces a dataset of forward-moving panoramic videos to reason about the current state.
 However, there is no existing dataset that provides temporally consistent video toward target situations for imaginative video generation, together with reasoning information along the path to enable emulative simulation.